kagesenshi/tagfs/README.rst

 Limitations
 ------------

-* If there are 2 files tagged with the same tag, only the first one will appear.
-This is a limitation of ``fusepy`` API itself, as there are no way to distinguish a file besides using filepath.
+* Filenames are appended with the internal tracker UUID to handle cases where if there are 2 files tagged with the same tag.
+So filenames might be a bit messy.